<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=502551789&amp;fmt=gif">

 For cold chain freight, these delays carry a different level of risk.

 Pharmaceuticals do not simply arrive late.
 Longer transit times increase dwell time, raise the likelihood of temperature excursions, and reduce usable shelf life.
 In some cases, shipments are written off entirely.
-In others, they arrive with reduced viability, creating downstream challenges for distribution and patient use.
+In others, they arrive with reduced viability, creating downstream risks for distribution continuity and patient access.

 This matters at scale.
 Industry experts estimate that between 10% and 20% of global pharmaceutical trade passes through the Middle East, making the region a critical artery for the movement of medicines worldwide.
 Disruption at this level does not stay contained.
 It reshapes trade flows, increases competition for capacity, and introduces new layers of cost and uncertainty across global supply chains.